 Easter buffets and brunches are plentiful in Seattle and Tacoma, and are available at just about every price point from moderate to upscale.
 View the current list of Easter restaurants in Seattle and Tacoma on OpenTable to find out what’s on where.

 For moderately priced buffets and brunches, look to the Anthony’s chain, which has restaurants in Tacoma, Seattle, Gig Harbor, Kirkland and other Puget Sound cities.
 Many locations offer a set-price Easter dinner for about $30/person.
-Other chains that commonly have an Easter brunch or dinner include Salty’s, the Melting Pot and Il Fornaio.
+Other chains that commonly have an Easter brunch or dinner include Salty’s and the Melting Pot, which both have several locations in the area.

 In Tacoma to the south, the usual round of fine dining restaurants located in downtown often offer brunch and/or dinners.
 These include the Melting Pot, Pacific Grill, and Stanley and Seafort’s on McKinley Hill.
 Many Tacoma restaurants have regular Sunday brunches that are also on for Easter.